-Need help deciphering what a LPN, ADN or BSN means in terms of nursing educational paths?
-Do the US credentialing letters have you in a quandary?
-We have broken down the various nursing programs to help understand what all of this means to you!
+Need help deciphering what an LPN, ADN or BSN means in terms of nursing educational paths?
+The US credentialing letters can scare students away, making a nursing degree seem foreign and daunting.
+We have broken down the various nursing programs to provide you with a clear understand of each nursing path.

 LPN or LVN Programs

-The Licensed Practical Nurse (LPN) or Licensed Vocational Nurse (LVN) training program is approximately one year long.
-An LPN/LVN works under the direction of the registered nurse.
-Typically, a LPN/LVN program is offered at many colleges throughout the United States.
-These programs usually do not require prerequisite classes.
-However, some schools do require a TOEFL, SAT or ACT minimum test score requirement.
-A LVN/LPN nurse provides basic patient care such as taking vital signs and patient monitoring.
-There are state requirements and LPNs must pass a national licensing exam for state certification.
-According to the US Department of Labor Statistics, the median annual wages of licensed practical and licensed vocational nurses is $39,030 USD.
-Monroe College provides an LPN to RN program which allows LPNs to have the opportunity to earn their A.A.S. (or, Associates in Applied Science) within three semesters, be eligible to take the NCLEX-RN, and to become a Registered Nurse.
+The Licensed Practical Nurse (LPN) and Licensed Vocational Nurse (LVN) training programs are approximately one year long.
+An LPN/LVN works under the direction of a registered nurse.
+LPN/LVN programs are offered at many colleges throughout the United States.
+These programs do not typically require prerequisite classes.
+However, some schools do require a minimum TOEFL, SAT or ACT test score.
+A LVN/LPN nurse provides basic patient care, such as taking vital signs and patient monitoring.
+The state requires an LPN to pass a national licensing exam for state certification following training completion.
+According to the US Department of Labor Statistics, the median annual wage of licensed practical and licensed vocational nurse is $39,030 US.

 Accelerated BSN Programs